Workplace CSA Program

 Choose a CSA share that works for your household!

 Regular Share: 6-12 items per week.
-Good for households with 2-4 people who enjoy cooking.
+Good for households with 2-4 people who enjoy cooking several times a week.

 Robust Share: 10- 14 items or more per week.
-Good for larger households with 4-6 people who enjoy cooking.
+Good for larger households with 4 or more people who enjoy cooking most nights a week.

-Customization: Each week members can swap out items and swap in other items, add on additional farm items, and pause share on vacation and use credit in future weeks.
+Each week members can swap out vegetable items and swap in other vegetable items, add on additional farm items, and pause share on vacation and use credit in future weeks.